 — It’s good luck to have a mongoose scurry across the road in front of you.

 You’re bound to see a Barbados mongoose scurry across your path sometime during your stay on the island.

 The Mongoose is a slender, furry creature with a brown/grey coat.
 It has a long body and short legs and is comparable to a Weasel or a Stoat.
-You’ll find them more so in country areas where there is more ‘bushy’ kinds of areas however they can be found all over the island.
+You’ll find them more so in country areas where there are more ‘bushy’ kinds of areas however they can be found all over the island.

 — Chattel houses are wooden dwellings strongly associated with Barbados’ heritage.

-These small entirely wooden dwellings are strongly associated with Barbados’ heritage.
+These small, entirely wooden dwellings are strongly associated with Barbados’ heritage.

-The word ‘chattel’ means movable property, so it’s only logical that a chattel house is a ‘moveable house’.
+The word ‘chattel’ means movable property, so it’s only logical that a chattel house is a ‘moveable house.’

 Over time, a very distinct and increasingly ornate design for Barbadian chattel houses evolved, making them uniquely attractive and traditionally Bajan in style.

 — Flying fish jump out of the water and can glide for 30 to 50 meters!

 It is said flying fish glide, more than they ‘fly.’
 Flying fish have also been known to remain in ‘flight’ for up to 45 seconds and can also travel at speeds of more than 70 km per hour (43 miles per hour).